Deseret Western Railway (1984-2001)

 This page was last updated on October 13, 2015.

 The Deseret Power Railway (formerly Deseret Western Railway) is an electrical loop-to-loop railroad that ships the coal quickly and efficiently over the 35 mile stretch from the mine to the power plant.
 Shipping the coal via electric locomotive is not only cheaper than other forms of transportation, it is also far more cost-effective.

 From Railfan & Railroad, January 1984, page 30:

 DESERET-WESTERN RAILWAY Colorado's newest electric railroad nearly lost one of its new electric locomotives before it ever reached home rails.
 Western Fuels Utah is developing the Deserado underground coal mine in Rio Blanco County ten miles northeast of Rangely, Colorado, to feed the 400-megawatt power station being built by the Deseret Generation & Transmission Association at Bonanza, Utah.
 The coal will travel by 2.5-mile conveyor from the mine to the railhead of the Deseret-Western Railway, a totally new 33-mile electrified railroad built in 1983 by Railroad Builders of Englewood, Colorado.
 Like the Black Mesa & Lake Powell in Arizona, the D-WR does not connect with any other railroad.

 Two E60 freight locomotives were built by GE, numbered WFU-1 and WFU-2, and shipped in August via N&W and D&RGW to Rifle, Colorado, where they were loaded aboard highway trailers for the 90-mile trek northwest to the railroad.
-On September 20, 1983, 16 miles west of Meeker, Colo., on Highway 64, the movers nearly lost one of the locomotives.
+On September 20, 1983, 16 miles west of Meeker, Colorado, on Highway 64, the movers nearly lost one of the locomotives.
 They were concerned that the White River bridge might not hold the combined weight of tractor, trailer and locomotive, so it was decided to drive the tractor across and let the trailer and locomotive coast slowly across the sloping bridge using the trailer's air brakes for control.
 However, as the trailer crossed, a hose on the air brakes burst and the trailer veered into the bridge railing, coming to rest with the locomotive tilted downward at the end of the bridge 20 feet above the water.
 Cranes were brought in to rescue the E60, and the second engine made it across without incident.